honeylouluzon/Agentic-World/README.md

 ## Phase 1 — Explaining the Agentic AI World Diagram</summary>

 *The "Agentic AI World" represents a conceptual ecosystem where autonomous agents, orchestrated by [AgentOS](https://github.com/genai-works-org/genai-agentos), interact through standardized structures and shared libraries.
 This world balances imagination with technical rigor — serving both as a blueprint and a vision for scalable agent-driven systems.*
+*This concept could be managed setup but aims to make a Conscious Agentic AI System based on the idea of Consciousness Continuum Paper by Samuel J. Cummings, III.*

 > **Note:** **AgentOS** refers to [genai-agentos](https://github.com/genai-works-org/genai-agentos) by GenAI Works.